Whether you’re catching up over coffee, skipping through Netflix shows, or relaxing with family, sofas provide the perfect resting spot.

 TOP TIP: This method is also superb as a natural carpet cleaner.
 Mix together and apply to carpet stains for a fresh new look.

 If your fabric sofa has faced years of wear and tear, cleaning alone might not be enough to restore it to its former glory.
 In these cases, you should consider reupholstering your sofa or, if you don’t have any cleaning products to hand, using a sofa cover to hide unsightly, stubborn stains.
+Another option could be our specialised Sofa Care Kit.

 To see more reupholstery options from Plumbs, take a look at what we cover here.